And On His Farm He Had Some FishThe lab activity described here was created by Erin Bardar and Sarah L. Hill of TERC for the EarthLabs project.

 Context for use

 This investigation continues building on students' understanding of the many problems facing the health of the world's oceans and fisheries.
 Students are introduced to the benefits and drawbacks of aquaculture.
-The lab requires a computer with spreadsheet software, Adobe Reader, ImageJ, and Internet access for every one or two students.
+The lab requires a computer with spreadsheet software, pdf reader, Google Earth, and Internet access for every one or two students.
 The data analysis task instructions are written for Microsoft Excel, but other spreadsheet software should work as well.
-Previous experience using spreadsheets is useful, but not necessary.
+Previous experience using spreadsheets is useful but not necessary.

 Activity Overview and Teaching Materials

-Students begin Part Aby examining 2005 U.S. Aquaculture Production (Excel 2007 (.xlsx) 9kB Aug6 18) data and creating a pie chart in Excel to show the contribution of various species to the overall U.S. aquaculture production.
-The instructor's version (Excel 2007 (.xlsx) 14kB Aug7 18) of this file includes a sample pie chart.
+Students begin Part A by examining 2017 U.S. Aquaculture Production (Excel 2007 (.xlsx) 10kB Jul29 20) data and creating a pie chart in Excel to show the contribution of various species to the overall U.S. aquaculture production.
+The

 In Part B, students examine trends in global aquaculture production.
-They also learn about various fish farming methods and their environmental impacts by reading the Monterey Bay Aquarium's Fish Farming Fact Cards (Acrobat (PDF) 149kB Oct15 07).
+They also learn about various fish farming methods and their environmental impacts.

-In Part C, students download images of shrimp farming in Honduras from the NASA Earth Observatory Newsroom .
-To complete the image analysis portion of this part of the investigation, student computers will need to be equipped with ImageJ .
-Help for this tool is available at: ImageJ Documentation .
-Students also read a World Wildlife Fund article about the problems associated with aquaculture, and watch the ABC News clip Fish Farms of the Future.
-To view this video clip, student computers need to be equipped with the Adobe Flash Player.
+In Part C, students look at images of shrimp farming in Honduras from the NASA Earth Observatory Newsroom.
+To complete the image analysis portion of this part of the investigation, student computers will need to be equipped with Google Earth.
+Students also watch short videos about mangroves and about changing methods of shrimp farming in Vietnam and the U.S..

 Teaching notes and tips

-The ABC News clip can be projected for whole class viewing and discussion.
+The video clips can be projected for whole class viewing and discussion.

 You can assess student understanding of topics addressed in this Investigation by grading their responses to the Stop and Think questions.